 Currently the only incentive scheme available is the FE Initial Teacher Training (ITT) Bursary which relates soley to teachers of maths and English.
 This page provides an overview and links to the guidance and application forms for both the Bursary and the Subject Knowledge Enahncement scheme.
-Any questions contact us - 0300 303 1877 or email email@example.com.
+Please note the values for 17/18 have changed: there is no bursdary for trainees holding a 3rd in maths and the bursary for those with a 2:1 in English is now£9,000 [see Note for Providers below].
+Any questions contact us - 0300 303 1877 or email firstname.lastname@example.org.

 FE Initial Teacher Training (ITT) Bursaries